intelligence38000/android-docs/src/pages/navigation/overview/route-progress.md

 title: "Route progress"
 description: "Read these docs and learn how to use a user's progress information along a route with the Mapbox Navigation SDK for Android."
 products:
-  - Navigation UI
+  - Navigation UI SDK
-  - Navigation core
+  - Navigation SDK
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"